-- Toshogu shrine – Nikko has many shrines, but perhaps this is the most important one you can visit.
-It’s worth visiting in the early morning if you can, ahead of the crowds.
+- Toshogu shrine—Nikko has many shrines, but this is perhaps the most important one you can visit.
+It’s worth visiting in the early morning ahead of the crowds if you can.

-- Kammangafucchi gorge – This gorge contains lines of Buddha statues.
+- Kammangafucchi gorge—This gorge contains lines of Buddha statues.
 These statues all have red woollen hats and a bib.
-This gives a great colour contrast to the natural greens in the background.
+This gives a great color contrast to the natural greens in the background.

 Now a large city to the south of Tokyo, Yokohama was once a sleepy fishing village.
-That all changes when Yokohama became a treaty port that allowed foreign trading in the 19th century.
+That all changed when Yokohama became a treaty port that allowed foreign trading in the 19th century.

 Along with Nikko, a visit to Kamakura will allow you to see more of Japan’s cultural heritage.
 The giant Buddha statue at Kotokuin temple is quite literally the biggest attraction in town.

 There are lots of temples and shrines to visit on a very worthwhile day-trip to this town.

 Getting there—You’ll need to take two trains.
 The first to reach Kamakura station, and a second to reach Hase station, which is closer to the historic center.

 Tokyo Capsule Hotel